Cross-border workers sometimes pay into one or more Social Security systems with no future benefit

 As workers move around the globe more easily, more nations are moving toward totalization agreements.

-The United Kingdom and Canada, two developed economies with large amounts of cross-border employment, have 50 and 57 agreements, respectively.
+The United Kingdom a developed economy with large amounts of cross-border employment, has a multitude of agreements with other countries including EU/EEA countries.
+Canada also has numerous agreements with other countries.
 Importantly, a totalization agreement between Canada and India recently came into force.